Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 ### Deploy backend

+Before we proceed in deploying our backend we have to note one file.
+Under our <strong> service/src/main/java/com/codeforcommunity/util</strong> directory you will see a class called PropertiesLoader.
+This class will examine our resources file under <strong> persist/src/main/resources </strong> and get our database properties.
+This is useful because this is how our backend service knows where to find our PostgreSQL database.
+It will also specify the port number in which our backend service will run in.

 To deploy our backend application, first we have to configure our application.
 Next, we have to navigate to our pom.xml file.
 We have to configure all our app's dependencies through maven so that when we export our Java project our dependencies also get exported.
 A dependency is external code from other people or organizations we want to use in our application.
 Usually, if we did not have problems during local development, then our pom.xml file should be fine and ready to be exported.